Before publishing your tour, you’ll need to test it with “scratch” audio, which we generate using text to speech technology.

-You can also test the tour once all your recorded audio has been submitted and uploaded to the tour.
-You can do this by logging into VoiceMap’s mobile apps using the same account you are using to create the route.
-Your unpublished walk will be listed along with all the others in your city, but will only be visible to you.
+It’s also a good idea to test the tour once all your recorded audio has been submitted and uploaded.
 This is usually the final test we run before publishing the tour.
-It allows us to pick up on any minor issues that may have been missed before hand and it’s also a great way for you to experience your tour like any other user.
+It allows us to pick up on any minor issues that may have been missed beforehand and it’s a great way for you to experience your tour like any other user.
+If you involve testers at this point, you can also ask get your first ratings and comments, ready for the publication of your tour.

 While testing you might run into the following issues: